 - 5. What damages can I recover for a Nevada casino injury?

-Patrons injured at Las Vegas casinos may have a claim against several parties.
+Patrons injured in Las Vegas casino accidents and hotel accidents may have a claim against several parties.
 Potentially liable people and entities include:

 - The casino,